jingjyyao/CDSM/checkpoint/README.md

-Download the checkpoint from xxx and put them under this directory.
+Download the checkpoint from xxx and put all of them under this directory.